-If a pupil needs to be sent home due to illness, this should be by agreement with an appropriately authorised member of school staff.
-In such circumstances, the pupil must be collected from the school office by a parent or another authorised adult and signed out on the pod located in the office.
-No pupil will be allowed to leave the school site without parental confirmation
+If a pupil needs to be sent home due to illness, this will be by agreement with an appropriately authorised member of school staff.
+In such circumstances, the pupil must be collected from the school office by a parent or another authorised adult and signed out.
+No pupil will be allowed to leave the school site without parental approval.

-It is the responsibility of office staff to record any children who are sent home during the school day and to make an accurate recording of these on the attendance register.
+It is the responsibility of Admin Staff to record any children who are sent home during the school day and to make an accurate recording of these on the attendance register.